T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Experiments

 \subsection{Quantitative and qualitative results}

-We compare T-GVC with traditional codecs (H.265/HEVC \cite{sullivan2012overview} and H.266/VVC \cite{bross2021overview, Man2025}) and a neural video codec (DCVC-FM \cite{li2024neural}) to evaluate its coding performance.
+We compare T-GVC with traditional codecs (H.265 \cite{sullivan2012overview} and H.266 \cite{bross2021overview}) and one of the most competitive open-source neural video codec (DCVC-FM \cite{li2024neural}) with a wide bitrate range to evaluate its coding performance at ULB.
 The comparison results with other generative video coding schemes are provided and discussed in Section \ref{sec4.3}.
 For H.265, we use HM-18.0 with QP = 51, 45 and 39.
 For H.266, we use VTM-23.7 with QP = 63, 57, 51, 45 and 39.
 For DCVC-FM, we set the $q$ indexes to 0, 8, 16, 24 and 32, which control the compression level.
 All codecs above are tested under Low Delay P configuration with intra-period$=$-1.

 The R-D curves for the test video classes are presented in Figure \ref{fig5}, where the bitrate of our T-GVC is controlled by adjusting the quality of keyframes.
 As observed, T-GVC outperforms both traditional codecs and the neural video codec in terms of perceptual reconstruction quality and semantic fidelity at ULB conditions.
-Figure \ref{fig6} shows the visual results for the sequence '$BasketballDrill\_832x480\_50$' from the HEVC Class C dataset.
+Moreover, benefiting from powerful generative priors, T-GVC achieves lower bitrate points (below 0.005 bpp) than GAN- or VQ-VAE-based methods \cite{yang2022perceptual,qi2025generative}.
+Figure \ref{fig6} shows the visual results for the sequence `BasketballDrill\_832x480\_50' from the HEVC Class C dataset.
 To ensure a fair comparison, reconstructed sequences from different methods are selected at comparable bitrates.
 It is observed that the reconstructed videos generated by T-GVC demonstrate superior fidelity in the background regions and key foreground objects (e.g., basketball and the players in red).
 In contrast, VTM exhibits noticeable blocking artifacts while DCVC-FM suffers from significant high-frequency detail loss, leading to degraded texture quality.

 It is worth noting that although some texture and structural details in the reconstructed frames might be partially missing or inaccurate to some extent (e.g., the direction of the ball and the appearance of players in green), the overall visual quality remains satisfactory for the ULB scenarios.
+Under ULB conditions, we primarily focus on perceptual quality within a given bitrate range.
+While key semantic information (e.g., the player jumping to catch the ball) is preserved, certain visual artifacts—such as the deblurring effects or minor spatial deviations—are acceptable.